Meteorology: Ancient meteorology up to the time of Aristotle

 Early attempts at predicting weather were often related to prophecy and divining, and were sometimes based on astrological ideas.
 Ancient religions believed meteorological phenomena to be under the control of the gods.
 The ability to predict rains and floods based on annual cycles was evidently used by humans at least from the time of agricultural settlement if not earlier.
 Early approaches to predicting weather were based on astrology and were practiced by priests.
 The Egyptians had rain-making rituals as early as 3500 BC.

 Ancient Indian Upanishads contain mentions of clouds and seasons.
 The Samaveda mentions sacrifices to be performed when certain phenomena were noticed.
 Varāhamihira's classical work Brihatsamhita, written about 500 AD, provides evidence of weather observation.

 Cuneiform inscriptions on Babylonian tablets included associations between thunder and rain.
 The Chaldeans differentiated the 22° and 46° halos.

 The ancient Greeks were the first to make theories about the weather.
 Many natural philosophers studied the weather.
 However, as meteorological instruments did not exist, the inquiry was largely qualitative, and could only be judged by more general theoretical speculations.
 Herodotus states that Thales predicted the solar eclipse of 585 BC.
 He studied Babylonian equinox tables.
-According to Seneca, he gave the explanation that the cause of the Nile's annual floods was due to northerly winds hindering its descent by the sea.
+According to Seneca, he explained that the cause of the Nile's annual floods was due to northerly winds hindering its descent by the sea.
 Anaximander and Anaximenes thought that thunder and lightning was caused by air smashing against the cloud, thus kindling the flame.
 Early meteorological theories generally considered that there was a fire-like substance in the atmosphere.
 Anaximander defined wind as a flowing of air, but this was not generally accepted for centuries.
 A theory to explain summer hail was first proposed by Anaxagoras.
 He observed that air temperature decreased with increasing height and that clouds contain moisture.
 He also noted that heat caused objects to rise, and therefore the heat on a summer day would drive clouds to an altitude where the moisture would freeze.
-Empledocles theorized on the change of the seasons.
+Empedocles theorized on the change of the seasons.
 He believed that fire and water opposed each other in the atmosphere, and when fire gained the upper hand, the result was summer, and when water did, it was winter.
 Democritus also wrote about the flooding of the Nile.
-He said that during the summer solstice, snow in northern parts of the world melted.
+He said that snow in northern parts of the world melted during the summer solstice.
 This would cause vapors to form clouds, which would cause storms when driven to the Nile by northerly winds, thus filling the lakes and the Nile.
 Hippocrates inquired into the effect of weather on health.
 Eudoxus claimed that bad weather followed four-year periods, according to Pliny.